tu1426/wacm_ss18/README.md

 - [  ] code coverage 90% (possibly less according to course admin)
 - [  ] write e2e tests with nightwatch in /e2e (see template basic.spec.js and watch constraints of course admin who said half of the tests -> only 3)
 - [  ] setup automatic deployment to instance on master branch push
-- [  ] setup automatic push of new docker image on master push
+- [ X ] setup automatic push of new docker image on master push

 # wacm_ss18
 - Home page / Frontend: ``https://localhost:8443``